 I’ll lay on 3 or 4 thick coats of clear, not worried about issues I find.

 This is because I know that I will sand off at least one coat which I will discuss in the following post.
 We will also talk about runs in the clear and how to take them out.
-Stay tuned for next spine tingling episode until then, hang loose!
+Stay tuned for next spine tingling step, which focuses on sanding and buffing.
+Until then, hang loose.